Aircraft IT OPS Issue 67: Q1 2026

 Monitoring and evaluating obstacles

 There are several ways to manage obstacle data.
-At Peach Aviation, as mentioned above, teams from OCC and our freight operational engineers are responsible for monitoring obstacle NOTAMs.
+At Peach Aviation, as mentioned above, teams from OCC and our Flight Operations engineers are responsible for monitoring obstacle NOTAMs.
 The OCC receives all the NOTAMs and checks the position of obstacles by plotting them on a map.
-They check if the obstacle is within the takeoff area and, if it is, they notify the flight operations team.
+They check if the obstacle is within the takeoff area and, if it is, they notify the Flight Operations team.

-Our flight operations team monitors and evaluates the obstacle notes from airports, so we can confirm whether the obstacle could have an impact on takeoff performance.
-We verify the position and the height of the obstacle and, if it has an impact on takeoff performance, we update the Airbus FlySmart database.
+Our Flight Operations team monitors and evaluates the obstacle notes from airports, so we can confirm whether the obstacle could have an impact on takeoff performance.
+We verify the position and the height of the obstacle and, if it has an impact on takeoff performance, we update the airport database used for take-off calculations.
+(The application is called FlySmart and it is provided by Airbus).

 Time-consuming effort

-The challenge we had with the process is that the orthogonal NOTAM assessment is a time-consuming process – inputting NOTAMs, evaluating them and updating the database was done manually.
-That made for a large workload for OCC and the flight operation engineers.
+The challenge we had with the process is that the obstacle NOTAM assessment is a time-consuming process — inputting obstacles on a map, evaluating them and updating the database was done manually.
+This process was a large workload for OCC and the Flight Operations engineers.

 Figure 3